intcyoacreator/intcyoacreator.github.io/README.md

     - [ ] Essentially a "Block" or "Row" type that is just a block/div/container of text
 - [ ] Make multiple choice selection actually good
-- [ ] Global/local difficulty multiplier
+- [ ] Global/local custom difficulty multiplier
-    - [ ] Can change things so that:
+    - [ ] Can change things so that, for example, you can make this:
         - [ ] Easy Difficulty = Multiply all Gain Points in sections X, Y, Z by 150%
         - [ ] Cheap Items = Multiply all Cost Points in section X by 50%
+    - [ ] But it's really just arbitrary
     - [ ] Can do it globally, for a list of sections, and locally (for just one list)
 - [ ] Optimized images, lazy loading and / or resized versions of images to be